vartikagpt10/Sound-Event-Detection---ML-in-Signal-Processing/README.md

 + Run `git clone`<url> in the terminal of your editor to clone this repository.
 + Go to the `cd bine-crm` directory.
++ `git checkout sprint-5` and execute `cd blendnet.cms.web.ui` to work in the CMS directory.
-+ `git checkout sprint-5` and install angular CLI for this project in this directory by running the command `npm install -g @angular/cli`.
++  Install angular CLI for this project in this directory by running the command `npm install -g @angular/cli`.

 ## Development server